-- Western Pleasure follow instructions at the discretion of the judge, but this contest will be on an individual basis
+- 1. Western Pleasure follow instructions at the discretion of the judge, but this contest will be on an individual basis

-- Western Equitation follow instructions at the discretion of the judge
+- 2. Western Equitation follow instructions at the discretion of the judge

 - 3. English Equitation

 - 4. English Pleasure

 - 5. Trail

 - 6. Bareback Equitation

+January 1 is the break date for determining ages of horses shown at halter.
 Horses will demonstrate the walk, trot, and position at the discretion of judge.